Is an A really an A, or does plus or minus Count?

 Of course, one must also take into account that not all classes even use the plus and minus system.
 In that case, an A is actually just that, but so is a C actually a C.

 Depending on what major is chosen and the rigor of the classes that must be completed for your degree, some classes curve and some do not.
 Some professors also don’t use the traditional grading scale.
 For example, while an A is usually between 90%-100%, some professors start the A at 85% or a different percentage which is up to their discretion.
 This applies to any letter grade.
-Or, to further confuse things, one of our interns recently reported her class was scaled with the usual A – C letter grades, but a D ranges from 35%-69%.
+Or, to further confuse things, one of our interns recently reported her class was scaled with the usual A-C letter grades, but a D ranges from 35%-69%.
 This sounds horrible at first, but in actuality for those students at risk of failing, it won’t hurt your GPA as much.
 Chances are if this is you, you will still have to take the class over, but the D is not as harsh as an F to one’s cumulative average.
 Make sure to pay attention to the syllabus and the professors grading scale.

 Another grading scale used is the No Credit grade.
 NC is often used for STEM classes when a grade falls in the D category.
 Instead of it affecting your GPA you get NO CREDIT and therefore it doesn’t hurt your GPA so drastically.
 Basically, you just paid for the class, but you don’t get a grade.
-Chances are you will retake the class for a letter grade next time, but it can be a better option to taking the poor grade when it is too late to drop the class.
+Chances are you will retake the class for a letter grade next time, but it can be a better option for taking the poor grade when it is too late to drop the class.
 The NC still shows up on a transcript.

 Finally, some classes are graded as satisfactory or unsatisfactory (S/U) and don’t count towards your GPA, but still show up in your transcript.